 - Healthy Mexican rice

-How long with beans for tacos last?
+How long will these beans for a taco last?

 Store leftover cooked black beans in a shallow airtight container or zip-closure bag.
 Properly stored beans will keep for up to 5 days in the refrigerator.